Search for Charged Excited States of Dark Matter with KamLAND-Zen: Analysis

 \subsection{Event selection}

 Candidate events are selected by performing the following series of first level cuts, which are the same as in the $0\nu\beta\beta$ search~\cite{Zen800}. \begin{enumerate} \item Events reconstructed within 0.7 m from the bottom hot spot on the IB are rejected in KamLAND-Zen 800 due to a relatively high background from $^{214}$Bi.
-There is no equivalent cut in KamLAND-Zen 400. \item Muons and accompanying events within 2 ms after muons which cause PMT afterpulses and instability of the signal baseline, are rejected. \item Sequential radioactive decays, such as $^{214}$Bi--Po and $^{212}$Bi--Po are tagged and rejected by a space-time correlation between the prompt and delayed events, called a delayed coincidence tag.
+On the other hand, the KamLAND-Zen 400 IB has a 10 times higher background rate than the KamLAND-Zen 800 IB.
+There is no equivalent cut in KamLAND-Zen 400 because it would cut away most of volume. \item Muons and accompanying events within 2 ms after muons which cause PMT afterpulses and instability of the signal baseline, are rejected. \item Sequential radioactive decays, such as $^{214}$Bi--Po and $^{212}$Bi--Po are tagged and rejected by a space-time correlation between the prompt and delayed events, called a delayed coincidence tag.
 The delayed coincidence tag requires that the time and distance between the prompt and delayed events be less than 1.9 ms and 1.7 m, respectively.

 Because of the relatively short lifetime ($\tau$=430 ns) of $^{212}$Po, some $^{212}$Bi--Po decay sequences may be detected in a single event acquisition window.
 These are tagged by looking for double-pulses in the PMT hit timing distribution.
 Due to the expected decay energy, the tag is only applied to events with visible energy of less than 5 MeV.
 The tag for identifying these pileup events is slightly different in KamLAND-Zen 400 and KamLAND-Zen 800 analyses.
 In KamLAND-Zen 400, it does not lead to any inefficiency for the DM signal, while in KamLAND-Zen 800 it leads to a $\Delta m$ dependent inefficiency of a maximum of 6.3\% for $\Delta m$=17.8 MeV (Case A) and 9.5\% for $\Delta m$=17.2 MeV (Case B).
 For Case A, there is a possibility that the emitted positron will form ortho-positronium ($\tau$=3.2$\pm$0.1 ns in LS~\cite{ortho}).
 We include a 2.9\% (0.6\%) systematic uncertainty in KamLAND-Zen 800 (KamLAND-Zen 400) to account for ortho-positronium.